Acquires and edits for an independent press based in the Rust Belt.

-Acquired and edited more than 30 titles per year for the Countryman Press imprint in the areas of food, history, science, nature, outdoor, how-to, and travel.
+Acquired and edited roughly 30 titles per year for the Countryman Press imprint.

 Acquired and edited an eclectic list of history, popular science, memoir, and fiction of all stripes.
 Worked with authors such as Charles Portis, Milton Glaser, and Elizabeth Drew.